 Most of the country is either hilly, mountainous, or thickly forested.
 The major rivers are the Mekong, Ma, Perfume, and Red.

 The main mountain range is the Annam Cordiller, which runs parallel to the coastline with several areas of elevation reaching more than 1,800 meters (6,000 feet).
 The highest point is Fansipan Mountain at 3,144 meters (10,315 ft).
 The majority of Vietnamese cities and farms are found in or near river valleys or deltas, especially where the Red and Mekong rivers meet the South China Sea.
 The fertile land there yields abundant crops such as rice.

 People and Culture

-While there are over 50 ethnic groups in Vietnam, the vast majority are Kinh or Viet.
+While there are more than 50 ethnic groups in Vietnam, the vast majority are Kinh or Viet.
 Other sizeable groups include the Tai, Tay, Khmer Krom, Muong, Hoa, Nung, and Hmong.
 The official language of Vietnam is Vietnamese.
 Other languages spoken are Chinese, French, Khmer, and English, as well as the languages of mountain groups.